Oakland’s wildland park ambassadors

 - Welcome and assist park users; volunteers provide maps, information about trail conditions, and help park users understand park rules, regulations, and trail etiquette.

-- Report issues on trails or at other park facilities, and lead volunteer maintenance projects including clearing fallen trees, improving drainage, and rebuilding tread.
+- Report issues on trails or at other park facilities, and lead volunteer maintenance projects including clearing fallen trees, improving drainage, and maintaining treads.

 - Report medical, fire, or other emergencies to the appropriate dispatch unit; Park Patrol may be contacted to assist in search and rescue functions as directed by officials.